Prof-Fernandez/Prof-Fernandez.github.io/_pages/cv.md

 1. Fernandez, Jose & Erin Yetter, "Sentiment Analysis of Teaching Evaluations: Evidence from 8 million Rate My Professor Reviews" (Revise and Resubmit)

-2. Fernandez, Jose & Jayani Jayawardhana, "The Political Economy of Death: Do Coroners perform as well as Medical Examiners in determining suicide?"

-3. Jose M. Fernandez, Elizabeth Munnich, and Noelia Paez "Autism, Parental Age, Education, and Birth Spacing: Can Economics Explain Some of the Rise?"
+2. Jose M. Fernandez, Elizabeth Munnich, and Noelia Paez "Autism, Parental Age, Education, and Birth Spacing: Can Economics Explain Some of the Rise?"

-4. Emily Davis, José Fernandez, Elizabeth L. Munnich, "International Medical Graduates and the US Physician Workforce"
+3. Emily Davis, José Fernandez, Elizabeth L. Munnich, "International Medical Graduates and the US Physician Workforce"

 ## Works in Progress